 There's also a premium version.
 For $14.95 per year, your site will be monitored every minute (instead of every 5) and you get more detail in your reports.

 We've used it for years and like it very much.

-To see "Cool Stuff" from our first 20 newsletters, click here.
+To see "Cool Stuff" from our earlier newsletters, click here.